codeforberlin/we-count/README.md

 The outlines of Treptow-Köpenick are also marked.
 The map can be downloaded as a geojson file, but it can also be uploaded edited.
 The individual levels can be shown and hidden on the map.

+In addition, the card has data from the cycling network of the ADFC associations.
+Since 2018, they has created a cycle network map with the focus on Treptow-Köpenick.
+A distinction is made between the priority network, secondary network, special routes and bicycle traffic facilities in the entire Berlin main road network.
+The map is constantly being developed.
+The determination of the positions and the categorization are based on the Berlin Mobility Act.